cabraljv/sparrow/README.md

 ## Frontend

-The app frontend is built with Vue.js and Vuetify.
-It is available in the [frontend directory](https://github.com/cabraljv/sparrow-frontend).
+The frontend app is built with Vue.js and Vuetify.
+It is available in the [frontend repository](https://github.com/cabraljv/sparrow-frontend).

 ## Features